MuhammadHamidRaza/ai-native-software-development/book-source/docs/01-Introducing-AI-Driven-Development/03-billion-dollar-ai/05-ppp-strategy.md

 #### 🤝 Practice Exercise

-Ask your AI Co-Teacher:
-> "Pick a vertical market (education, healthcare, small business tools).
+> **Ask your AI**: "Pick a vertical market (education, healthcare, small business tools).
 Identify 2-3 incumbent systems in this vertical that don't talk to each other well.
 For each pair, explain: Why don't they integrate?
 What would a 'bridge solution' look like?
 Then help me evaluate: Which integration would be easiest to build first?"

 **Expected Outcome**: You'll practice applying PPP Phase 1 (infrastructure bridge) to a specific vertical and learn to prioritize integration opportunities using strategic judgment.
 This teaches market analysis and prioritization skills.